-9.5.3.
-Provision of follow-up information
+9.4.3 Provision of follow-up information

 Following reporting of a SAE, the woman should be followed up until resolution or stabilisation of the event.
-Follow-up information should be provided using the SAE reference number provided by the WILL trial office.
+Follow-up information should be provided using the SAE reference number provided by the WILL database.
 Once the SAE has been resolved, all critical follow-up information has been received and the paperwork is complete, a copy of the original SAE form must be kept in the Site File.

-9.6.
-Reporting Procedures by the WILL Trial Office
+9.5 Reporting Procedures by the WILL Trial Office

-On receipt of a SAE Form from the site, the WILL trial office will forward it, with the unique reference number, to the CI or delegate(s) who will independently categorise the causality of the SAE, using the same criteria as outlined in Section 9.5.2.
+On receipt of a SAE Form from the site, the WILL trial office will forward a notification email, with the unique reference number, to the CI or delegate(s) who will log into the WILL database and independently categorise the causality of the SAE, using the same criteria as outlined in Section 9.4.2.
 The causality assessment given by the PI will not be downgraded by the CI or delegate(s); if the CI or delegate(s) disagrees with the PI's causality assessment, the opinion of both parties will be documented, and where the event requires further reporting, the opinion of both will be provided with the report.

-9.6.1.Assessment of Expectedness by CI
+9.5.1 Assessment of Expectedness by CI

 The CI or delegate(s) will also assess all expedited SAEs for expectedness with reference to the criteria provided in Table 6.
 The CI may request further information from the clinical team at site.
 This information should be made available immediately upon request.
 The CI will not overrule the severity or causality assessment given by the PI, but the CI may add additional comments.
-If the SAE is confirmed to be unexpected (i.e., is not defined in the protocol as an expected event, as in Section 9.4.1), it will be classified as an Unexpected and Related SAE.
+If the SAE is confirmed to be unexpected (i.e., is not defined in the protocol as an expected event, as in Section 9.3.1), it will be classified as an Unexpected and Related SAE.